life-and-dev/son/son-of-man/has-a-god.draft.md

 The Apostle Paul frequently used this specific phrasing in his letters to the early churches.

-> Blessed be the God and Father of our Lord Jesus Christ, Who has blessed us in Christ with every spiritual blessing in the heavenly places... — Ephesians 1:3 (ESV)
+> Blessed be **the God and Father of our Lord Jesus Christ**, Who has blessed us in Christ with every spiritual blessing in the heavenly places... — Ephesians 1:3 (ESV)

-> ...that the God of our Lord Jesus Christ, the Father of glory, may give to you the spirit of wisdom and revelation in the knowledge of Him... — Ephesians 1:17 (NKJV)
+> ...that **the God of our Lord Jesus Christ**, the Father of glory, may give to you the spirit of wisdom and revelation in the knowledge of Him... — Ephesians 1:17 (NKJV)

-> ...that together you may with one voice glorify the God and Father of our Lord Jesus Christ. — Romans 15:6 (ESV)
+> ...that together you may with one voice glorify **the God and Father of our Lord Jesus Christ**. — Romans 15:6 (ESV)

-> Blessed be the God and Father of our Lord Jesus Christ, the Father of mercies and God of all comfort... — 2 Corinthians 1:3 (ESV)
+> Blessed be **the God and Father of our Lord Jesus Christ**, the Father of mercies and God of all comfort... — 2 Corinthians 1:3 (ESV)

-> The God and Father of our Lord Jesus Christ, which is blessed for evermore, knoweth that I lie not. — 2 Corinthians 11:31 (KJV)
+> **The God and Father of our Lord Jesus Christ**, which is blessed for evermore, knoweth that I lie not. — 2 Corinthians 11:31 (KJV)

 Paul's consistent terminology across different letters emphasizes that the early church understood the Father to be the God of Jesus.